thcheung/ATLSTM-Dataset/README.md

 # ATLSTM-Dataset

-Please kindly cite our work if you use our dataset.
+Please kindly cite our work if you use our dataset in acedemic.

 https://ieeexplore.ieee.org/document/9306354